opendp/opendp/docs/source/api/user-guide/utilities/parameter-search.rst

 :func:`opendp.mod.exponential_bounds_search` uses a number of heuristics that tend to work well on most problems.
 If the heuristics fail you, then pass your own bounds into the binary search utilities.

-A more in-depth explanation of this algorithm is hidden below:
+A more in-depth explanation of this algorithm is below:

 .. raw:: html